-Attorney Jeff Shaw has read literally dozens of these contracts and contacted several experts throughout the years to give an opinion as to whether the injury suffered was preventable.
+Our attorneys at Shaw Law have read literally dozens of these contracts and contacted several experts throughout the years to give an opinion as to whether the injury suffered was preventable.
 Oftentimes, Sam's Club or the snow plow company did not follow the contract provisions.
 This can lead to dangerous conditions on Sam's Club property for unsuspecting customers.

 Another additional problem I've encountered through the years with warehouse stores includes their videotape capabilities and procedures.
 I've not had much success with the acquisition of adequate videotapes of the customers who have slipped and fallen or tripped within the store.